lei000/HR-analytics/README.md

 Promotion in last 5 years- 0 and 1 (yes)
 Department- IT, Counting, HR, Management, Product management, Support, Sales, Marketing, RandD, Technical Salary- low, medium, high
+* Data exploratory analysis
+Using histogram and barplot to explore each variable, response with each variable, correlation between two variables.
+* Data treatment
+Some variables is changed to the right format, and split data randomely into train and test set by 7:3.
+* Build classification model
+Logistic regression, Tree, Random forest, boosting tree, SVM, neural netwok
+* Results
+1. Satisfaction level is the most important indicator for whether employees leave
+2. Number of projects and average monthly hour are secondly important variables
+3. Test set prediction error, Random forest<SVM<Boosting tree<Tree<Neural network